Robin van der Vleuten

 Slice the rest of the letters

-We already know that we do not want the first character (at index 0), so our slice starts at 1.
-Our word has 5 characters and as an array starts at 0, our slice ends at 4.
+We do not want the first character, so the slice starts at 1.
+Our example word has 5 characters, and because arrays start at 0, the last index is 4.

 js